accellionapis/api-guide/source/includes/_introduction.md

 ## Prerequisites
 It is assumed that the reader is familiar with the following concepts and technologies:

-* REST APIs
+* Representational State Transfer (REST) APIs
 *	RESTful architectural styles
 * OAuth 2.0 Protocol
 * JavaScript Object Notation (JSON) format and structure
 * Hypertext Transfer Protocol (HTTP) terminology, methods, and status codes
-* Multipart MIME requests
+* Multipart MIME ( Multipurpose Internet Mail Extensions) requests